feast: Deuteronomy (Part 4)

 Proverbs 8:13 The fear of the LORD is to hate evil . . .

-Isn't that simple?
-It's to hate evil.
-It's not said, but the other side of it is that we hate evil because we love GOD and we fear Him, we respect Him.
+Is that not simple?
+It is to hate evil.
+It is not said, but the other side of it is that we hate evil because we love GOD and we fear Him, we respect Him.
 What the Bible is doing is showing what the fear of the Lord produces.
 It produces a hatred of evil.
 Not only that, but it produces a hatred of:

-Proverbs 8:13 . . . arrogancy [which is a form of pride], and the evil way and the perverse mouth, do I hate.
+Proverbs 8:13 . . . pride and arrogance [which is a form of pride] and the evil way and the perverse mouth I hate.

 The right reaction, the one that shows Him that we do respect Him in every situation though, is that we will depart, we will run away from, we will reject evil.
 The hatred of evil and the fear of evil produces departure from evil.